control.StateSpace

 Returns

-dx/dt or x[t+dt]
+dx/dt or x[t+dt]ndarray

 feedback(other=1, sign=-1)[source]

-Feedback interconnection between two LTI systems.
+Feedback interconnection between two LTI objects.

 find_input(name)[source]

-Find the index for an input given its name (None if not found)
+Find the index for an input given its name (None if not found).

 find_inputs(name_list)[source]

-Return list of indices matching input spec (None if not found)
+Return list of indices matching input spec (None if not found).

 find_output(name)[source]